xrado/vue-validator/README.md

 * pattern: regex
 * group: group name

+You can add additional filters to Vue.util.validators

 __validator data:__

 * valid - input is valid
-* invalid - input is modified and invalid
+* invalid - input was touched and invalid
 * modified - input is modified (current value != start value)
 * touched - input had focus (also set to true on $valid)